eemelihayrynen/PWP/README.md

         pip install -r requirements.txt

 ## Populating the database
-The database can be populated using the script inside the database folder (currently adds only one entry).
+The database can be populated using the script inside the database folder adds top 250 imdb movies.
 Example of moviesearch.db can be found under database/instance.

     python populate.py